stefantruehl/databases-lab-environment/README.md

 ## Preconfigured User Credentials

 The following are the standard credentials that are hard coded into the deployment process.
-You may want to create additional credential once you use the environment
+You may want to create additional credential once you use the environment.

 For the **database** the standard credentials are:
 - **User:** dbadmin